Student Services and Resources

 undergrad.engineering.utoronto.ca/advising-and-wellness/eng-success

 U of T engSuccess Mentorship Program builds community and enhances academic skills through peer-to-peer mentorship, conversation and support.
 The mentors are upper-year undergraduate engineering students with different backgrounds and experiences who are there to help students navigate challenges through peer-to-peer mentorship and events.
+They can support students with building effective time management skills, managing course load and creating school-life balance, improving class preparation and notetaking, setting realistic goals, dealing with procrastination and distractions, and more.
 Have a question about U of T Engineering or the SkuleTM community?
 How to enhance your professional and academic skills?
 Or just want to meet someone new?
 Ask an engSuccess mentor!

 Engineering Registrar’s Office